Shyamala9926/Security-Logs/README.md

 - The backend must be running for the frontend to work
 - Sample logs are provided for testing
 - The system uses simple pattern matching to simulate LLM-based analysis
-- Templates are extracted based on log structure and recurring patterns#
+- Templates are extracted based on log structure and recurring patterns
+# requirements.txt
+fastapi==0.104.1
+uvicorn==0.24.0
+python-multipart==0.0.6
+pydantic==2.5.0